EliotKhachi/publicZk/202111021920/README.md

 # Serial Communication

-Serial communication is the process of sending data one bit at a time, sequentially, over one or more communication channels or computer buses.
+Serial communication is the process of sending data one bit at a time, sequentially, over one communication channel or computer bus.
+This is in contrast to parallel communication.

-**How does the receiving end of this communication understand anything?**
-This form of communication boils down to how many bits are
+**Recall: A wire can only send data by pulling that line high or low**

+1. The data bus always sends data in parallel with a [Clock Bus](../202305300022/README.md).
+2. Similar to the clock bus,
+2. The data bus contains start and stop signatures With start and stop signatures in the data line

+the foby working alongside the clock bus,

 ## Different Methods of Data Exchange